Odasnac/odasnac.github.io/content/en/posts/dessert.md

 The dessert menu, so innocent and appealing, omits these side effects that seem to warrant a pharmaceutical warning.
 I envision a disclaimer at the bottom of the page: "Caution: May induce drowsiness, heaviness, and profound regret."
 Wouldn’t that be courteous?

 So here I am, dear diary, declaring my resolve to break free from my cheesecake addiction.
 I yearn for days of mental clarity and light digestions, rather than naps forced by gastronomic battles.
-Let this entry serve as a reminder: sometimes, the sweet finish isn't worth the tumultuous means.
+Let this entry serve as a reminder: sometimes, the sweet finish isn't worth the bitter consequences.